 Malware tends to slow down your internet speed and your operating system.
-If you are getting this slow loading error frequently, you should check for the malware on your PC.
-It is always recommended to use good anti-virus software to keep your PC protected against the harmful Trojans and Viruses.
+If you are getting this slow-loading error frequently, you should check for malware on your PC.
+It is always recommended to use good anti-virus software to keep your PC protected against harmful Trojans and Viruses.

 6] Update Chrome